salehff21/career_gate_website/README.md

 Protect dashboard pages with session checks ($_SESSION).

-Secure the uploads/ directory and consider external storage.
+Secure the uploads/ directory or use external storage.

-Deployment Tips
+🌍 Deployment Tips

 Use HTTPS.

-Set correct permissions for uploads/.
+Set proper permissions for uploads/.

-Disable PHP error display in production (display_errors=Off).
+Disable error display in production (display_errors=Off).

-Create a limited MySQL user.
+Use a limited MySQL user (not root).

-Regular database backups.
+Schedule regular database backups.

-Contribution
+🤝 Contribution

-Create a new branch for each feature.
+Fork the repo and create a new branch for each feature.

-Submit pull requests with a short description of changes.
+Submit pull requests with a clear description of changes.